bohendo/blog-content/crypto/flash-loan.md

 If bZx does die from this one-two punch, the service that pops up to take their place will know not to repeat the mistakes of their predecessor.

-Much like biological evolution, the Ethereum ecosystem is a ruthless survival of the fittest.
-Now that flash loans are being provided by one platform, they've become an apex predator reorganizing the balance of power.
+Much like biological evolution, the Ethereum ecosystem is ruthless survival of the fittest.
+Now that flash loans are being provided by one platform, they've become an apex predator reorganizing the security landscape.

 Exploits that used to be available to only the 0.1% most wealthy can now be taken advantage of by everyone.
 There will likely be even more bloodshed in the weeks to come but, when the dust settles, the service providers left standing will be utterly resistant to market manipulation attacks.